Clinical Nurse Leader (CNL)

-RNs interested in becoming clinical nurse leaders requires strong problem solving and critical thinking skills, which are needed in evaluating patient results and making strategic changes to improve the quality of care for their patients.
+RNs interested in becoming clinical nurse leaders require strong problem-solving and critical thinking skills, which are needed in evaluating patient results and making strategic changes to improve the quality of care for their patients.
 Unlike other leadership positions, the clinical nurse leader is a patient-facing role, so nurses should enjoy working with patients as well as mentoring their fellow nurses.
-A relatively new specialty, clinical nurse leaders have the opportunity to shape a new career in nursing.
+In a relatively new specialty, clinical nurse leaders have the opportunity to shape a new career in nursing.

 What Are the Educational Requirements for Clinical Nurse Leaders?

 The clinical nurse leader is an advanced clinician with education at the master's degree level.
-Graduate level education is necessary because the CNL must bring a high level of clinical competence and knowledge to the point of care and also to serve as a resource for the entire nursing team.
+Graduate-level education is necessary because the CNL must bring a high level of clinical competence and knowledge to the point of care and also serve as a resource for the entire nursing team.
 The MSN degree will prepare nurses for this advanced role.

 In order to earn an MSN degree, nurses must first complete their Bachelor of Science degree and pass the NCLEX-RN exam.
-RNs may then advance to a Master's of Science Clinical Nurse Leader program, in which they will take advanced courses in pathophysiology, clinical assessment and pharmacology.
-The final step in becoming a clinical nurse leader is obtaining the Clinical Nurse Leader Certification from the Commission on Nurse Certification.
+RNs may then advance to a Master's of Science Clinical Nurse Leader program, in which they will take advanced courses in pathophysiology, clinical assessment, and pharmacology.
+The final step in becoming a clinical nurse leader is obtaining the CNL certification from the Commission on Nurse Certification.

 Requirements for clinical nurse leader MSN programs vary from school to school.
 The American Association of Colleges of Nursing lists the schools currently offering a clinical nurse leader MSN degree program.
 These schools offer a variety of program options, including online and traditional in-person classroom programs, as well as full-time and part-time courses of study.